Mild Brain Injuries

 If you sustain a blow to the head in an injury accident due to someone’s negligence, don’t assume your injuries are mild or will have no consequences later on.
 Even a mild TBI should be taken into account in any personal injury claim–not just in treating the immediate injury, but also in anticipating possible future complications such as the need for future medical care, lost capacity for income, etc. These factors should be considered when determining a fair settlement because even mild TBIs may affect your quality of life years down the road.

-If you’ve been injured in an accident, especially one involving even minor head trauma, our attorneys know how to calculate a fair settlement based on the risk and fight to ensure you get the full settlement to which you’re entitled.
+Have you been injured in an accident, especially one involving even minor head trauma?
+Our attorneys know how to calculate a fair settlement based on the risk.
+We’ll fight to ensure you get the full settlement to which you’re entitled.
 Call us today for a free consultation.